To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 The ketogenic (or keto for short) diet has become a popular fad diet in the last few years.
 It’s also gaining ground in the canine world.
 But is the ketogenic diet for dogs safe?
-And what do know about the short and long-term health effects of this strict diet?
-We’ll explore the research behind the keto diet and the possible health benefits and downsides for dogs.
-We also review the best commercial keto dog food and give you a homemade recipe.
+And what do you know about the short and long-term health effects of this strict diet?
+I explore the research behind the keto diet and the possible health benefits and downsides for dogs.
+I also review the best commercial keto dog foods and answer frequently asked questions.

 ---|---|---|